[NEW] Introducing Inline Help to Clarify Backups and Migrations

 In this tutorial, we’ll show you how to back up your WordPress site manually!

-As a site owner, you might want to focus your energy on creating captivating content or increasing sales.
-However, you’ll also need to safeguard your hard work against unexpected issues.
+As a site owner, you’ll need to safeguard your hard work against unexpected issues.
 This is where backups come in handy.

 A website backup is a copy of all your WordPress site’s files, databases, and content.
 This acts as an insurance policy, protecting your valuable data from cyber attacks, server crashes, human errors, or conflicts caused by updates.